 What is a Cajon?

-A Cajon is a seat-sized box that usually, but not always, has strings or snares inside.
-These boxes are amplified via sound holes, like the ones you find on an acoustic guitar, and the kind of sound they make can change depending on where you hit them.
+A cajon is a seat-sized box that usually, but not always, has strings or snares inside.
+This type of drum is amplified via a soundhole, similar in fact to an acoustic guitar, and the kind of sound they make can change depending on where you hit them.
 They can at the very least offer bass and snare drum sounds, and at their best, they can enable creative, dynamically varied percussion parts as you use your hands, fingers or brushes to control the tone and volume of the instrument.
 Most players of this instrument choose to use their hands and sit on top of the instrument as they play.

 The main benefit of using one, as opposed to a full drum kit, is portability.
 These boxes are usually lightweight, small and easy to carry, partly because of the big hole in the middle of them.
 The fact that you play them with your hands also reduces the need to carry a variety of sticks with you.
 You don’t even need a stool with a Cajon: it doubles up as one.